 On the left, the most concentrated light is farther away from the bulb itself, but shadows form higher up on the wall.
 On the right, you can see the concentrated part of the light does’s extend as far down, but there are less shadows near the light.

 Warehouses typically use powerful, narrow beam-angled lights that focus the light on the floor.
-A residential garage on the other hand, wants to spread out the light so you get an even coverage over a wider area.
+A residential garage needs to spread out the light so you get an even coverage over a wider area.

 High-bay LED lights simply aren’t good for that application.